nsrathjen/herokusample/readme.txt

     		}
 	}

-6. if you need static files follow the directions to set up whitenoise
+8. if you need static files follow the directions to set up whitenoise

-7. go to Getting Started with Python on Heroku (https://devcenter.heroku.com/articles/getting-started-with-python#introduction)
+9. go to Getting Started with Python on Heroku (https://devcenter.heroku.com/articles/getting-started-with-python#introduction)

-8. Make a heroku account and install the toolbelt (it says you need ruby but it will install ruby if you don't have it)
+10. Make a heroku account and install the toolbelt (it says you need ruby but it will install ruby if you don't have it)

-9. Skip prepare the app, but if you haven't already, go to your Django root folder and do "git init" followed by "git add ." and "git commit"
+11. Skip prepare the app, but if you haven't already, go to your Django root folder and do "git init" followed by "git add ." and "git commit"

-10. Run "heroku create" in your command line to create a new app.
+12. Run "heroku create" in your command line to create a new app.
 Be sure you're in the django root folder when you do.
 This may take a minute, but you'll need to input your username/password so don't walk away.

-11. git push heroku master
+13. git push heroku master

-12. heroku run python manage.py makemigrations

-13. heroku run python manage.py migrate
+14. heroku run "python manage.py makemigrations [appname] && python manage.py migrate [appname]" (INCLUDING THE QUOTES)

-14. To connect yourself to the heroku database in case something goes wrong - DATABASE_URL=$(heroku config:get DATABASE_URL -a whatever_your_app_name_is)
+16. To connect yourself to the heroku database in case something goes wrong - DATABASE_URL=$(heroku config:get DATABASE_URL -a whatever_your_app_name_is)
 	export DATABASE_URL